openxpki/openxpki/doc/reference/configuration/realm.rst

 For *comment* the result of the parsed template is added to the ticket history.

-For *correspond* the result is also mailed to the ticket receipients (this is a feature of RT, we dont send any mails).
+For *correspond* the result is also mailed to the ticket recipients (this is a feature of RT, we dont send any mails).

 Note: If the template parser returns an empty string, no operation is done on the ticket.